 The only function of the coordinating conjunction is to connect the clauses and indicate a very simple relationship between them.

+When we diagram compound sentences, we can really see the relationship between the clauses.
 We can see that the clauses have equal structural importance.
+Check it out.

-structurally equal.
+These are formed from one independent clause and at least one subordinate clause.
+This means that the clauses in a complex sentence are not structurally equal.
 The clauses express related thoughts, but one clause acts as the foundation of the sentence.
+Here's an example.

-- Complex Sentence: My mom smiled when I made dinner.
+Complex Sentence --> My mom smiled when I made dinner.

-- Independent Clause: My mom smiled.
+Independent Clause --> My mom smiled.

-- Subordinate Clause: when I made dinner
+Subordinate Clause --> when I made dinner

-- Subordinating Conjunction: when
+Subordinating Conjunction --> when

+Subordinating conjunctions connect certain types of subordinate clauses to independent clauses, and they actually subordinate - or demote - the clause that they are introducing.
 The function of the subordinating conjunction is to connect the clauses and indicate a dependent (complex) relationship between them.
 As you'll see below, the dependent clause actually modifies part of the independent clause.

+Look at the subordinate clause when I made dinner.
+If we take away the subordinating conjunction when, it becomes the independent clause I made dinner.
 It might help to think of these conjunctions as "subordinators."
 Not only do they connect clauses, but they also subordinate the one that they are introducing!

 There are many, many subordinating conjunctions, so memorizing them would be a giant task.
 Here are a few examples for you: after, because, if, since, when, while.

 subordinating conjunctions.
 Diagrams make it easy to see that one clause

-.
+You can see that the whole dependent clause is functioning as an adverb modifying smiled.
 You can see that the subordinating conjunction is connected to the subordinate clause.
 It is connecting the clauses, and it is subordinating the dependent clause.

 Should I tell my students that a sentence's structure can be determined based on the type of conjunction it has?